Is there a big difference between synthetic and natural caffeine? Which gives a stronger jolt? Does it even matter?

-But natural caffeine in coffee, tea and chocolate is much less common than the synthetic caffeine found in so many other products.
-In an article by Jill Ettinger, the website Organic Authority reports:
+Natural caffeine in coffee, tea, and chocolate is much less common than the synthetic caffeine found in so many other products.
+In an article by Jill Ettinger, Organic Authority reports:

 The website reports:

 Synthetic caffeine will absorb through the digestive system much faster than the naturally occurring plant caffeine.
 This means a quicker spike, and of course, a quicker crash, unlike the naturally occurring caffeine in plants such as yerba mate, a leafy green shrub that grows throughout South America and provides a balanced caffeine 'lift' (largely due to also present high level of naturally occurring vitamins that prevent the caffeine crash).
 Even coffee and black tea will provide a more sustained energy from the naturally occurring caffeine than the artificial stuff found in soda.

 All that said, investigative reporter Murray Carpenter told Huffington Post there’s little difference between natural and synthetic caffeine: